 The VLF/ELF radios have been turned on, though not logging data.
 The bi-weekly antenna inspections continued as weather allowed.
-The VLF PC downgrade to Windows 10 continues and hopefully this will allow for data acquisition once again.
-A new computer may be sent down during the summer season.
+The VLF PC was downgraded to Windows 10 but the DAQ is not yet up and running.
+A new computer is on its way south.